Loading...

 The tool runner is an iterable that yields messages from Claude.
 This is often referred to as a "tool call loop".
 Each iteration, the runner checks if Claude requested a tool use.
 If so, it calls the tool and sends the result back to Claude automatically, then yields the next message from Claude to continue your loop.

 You can end the loop at any iteration with a break statement.
-The runner will loop until Claude returns a message without a tool use.
+The runner loops until Claude returns a message without a tool use.

 If you don't need intermediate messages, you can get the final message directly: